MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 you have nginx installed, and that you have done the [DNS exercise][dns-ex] and the [systemd exercise][systemd-ex].

-## :warning: Identify your PHP FPM version
+## :warning: Identify your PHP-FPM version

 During this exercise, you will use a package and service called `php-fpm` that you installed on your server back during the first deployment exercise.
 The